 When you’re involved in a domestic partnership — that is, living with someone you’re not married to — you might wonder if there are any tax credits or tax deductions you can take advantage of, such as claiming your boyfriend or girlfriend as a dependent.
 Claiming someone as a dependent on your taxes can lower your taxable income, but that person must pass a qualifying relative test before you include him on your tax return.

 This April, make sure you’re in the know about whether you can claim someone as a dependent.
 Here are the facts on claiming a qualifying relative on your tax return.

 Benefits of Claiming a Dependent

-.
-If some of your income is going toward paying for this individual’s housing, food, clothes and other costs, you might be eligible for a tax break.
-For so finding out if you can claim someone is worth your while.
+Claiming someone as a dependent on your taxes tells the IRS that you provide support to this individual in some way that allows you to claim a dependency exemption.
+In a situation where some of your income is going toward paying for this individual’s housing, food, clothes and other costs, you might be eligible for a tax break.
+For tax year 2017, you can reduce your taxable income by $4,050 for every qualified dependent you claim — so finding out if you can claim someone is worth your while.

 Can I Claim My Girlfriend or Boyfriend as a Dependent?

 The IRS has a strict set of rules regarding whom you can claim as a dependent.
 You’ll need to provide the IRS with information about your relationship to this person, the amount of support you provide and other details.
 IRS rules for a dependency exemption are applicable only to qualifying children or qualifying relatives, so if your boyfriend or girlfriend can’t pass all of the following qualifying relative test questions, you will not be able to make the dependent claim on your taxes.

 You can claim your significant other as a dependent on your taxes if your situation meets the following requirements: